Health and safety for students

 - You must take reasonable care of your own health and safety and that of others who may be affected by your activities.

 - You must not misuse or interfere with anything that City has provided for health and safety reasons.

 - You should report any shortcomings in health and safety arrangements to your tutor or supervisor.

-- To report an accident, incident or near-miss, or if you require first aid please contact us or use the emergency number: 020 7040 3333.
+- To report an accident, incident or near-miss, please complete the Health and Safety Incident form.
+If you require first aid please contact us or use the emergency number: 020 7040 3333.

 Fire, health and safety for external venues